Smart Plumbing Controls in North Carolina | 911 Plumbing NC

 A smart shutoff valve is the difference between a leak you catch in seconds and one that floods the house for hours while you're at work or away.
 Smart plumbing controls install on the main line and continuously monitor flow, pressure, and temperature — when they see the signature of a leak or a burst, they alert your phone and can shut the water off automatically before the damage compounds.
 For a home that sits empty during the day, on vacation, or as a second property, it's the single most effective piece of water-damage protection you can add.

 Beyond the emergency shutoff, these systems earn their keep every day by surfacing the small leaks that quietly waste water and money — the running toilet, the weeping valve, the drip you'd never have found until the bill spiked.
 Many insurers offer a premium discount for a monitored automatic shutoff because it so reliably prevents large claims.
-We handle the plumbing tie-in, the electrical, and the app and Wi-Fi setup, and we walk you through the alerts so the {county} system is protecting the home before we leave {areas}.
+We handle the plumbing tie-in, the electrical, and the app and Wi-Fi setup, and we walk you through the alerts so the North Carolina system is protecting the home before we leave North Carolina.

 Signs you need smart plumbing controls